Try Out Our NEW Disneyland Ticket Calculator!

 Disney BoardWalk Transportation: Bus, Friendship Boat, Disney Skyliner & More

 Of course, a safer alternative is using Disney’s complimentary transportation.
 That’s right, completely free.
 At the BoardWalk, that means busses, the Disney Skyliner, Friendship Boats, and if you’re visiting from Epcot, maybe even the Monorail.
-Or, for a paid option, call a Minnie Van.
+Or, for a paid option, call a Minnie Van

 Busses are located at each of the Disney resorts around Crescent Lake and connect throughout the Disney property.
 For a relaxing boat ride to Epcot or Hollywood Studios, Friendship Launches are available at the center of the BoardWalk promenade between Flying Fish and the Screen Door General Store, and also at Disney’s Yacht Club and the Walt Disney World Dolphin Resort.
 Or, for a different kind of tranquil transportation, hop on the Disney Skyliner to soar between Disney’s BoardWalk, the Caribbean Beach, Riviera, Pop Century, and Art of Animation resorts, and Epcot and Hollywood Studios parks.